Validation Methods for Energy Time Series Scenarios from Deep Generative Models: Conclusion and Future Work

 In practice, requirements from the envisaged application of the scenarios should be used to select a set of appropriate validation methods.
 For instance, the PDF ranks most relevant if the application requires the scenarios to represent the full range of possible realizations.
 If the scenarios have to include the extreme peaks of, e.g., the intra-day price, only MFDFA can give the relevant insight.
 Some validation methods can be omitted if the data is known to not include the analyzed features, e.g., it appears unnecessary to show the logarithmic scale PDF of the PV data considered in this work as the distribution does not have heavy tails.
 Regardless of the downstream application, we stress that all validation methods must be applied and interpreted correctly, e.g., considering the short time period characteristic of scenarios.
 For instance, PSD and MFDFA are based on concatenated scenarios and should not be evaluated for intervals longer than the scenario length.
 Similarly, PDFs with heavy tails should be evaluated in logarithmic scaling in addition to the standard linear scale.
-Finally, we stress that the list of validation approaches presented here is non-exhaustive, and other not included tests may offer valuable insight as well and should be selected depending on the requirements of the application.
+In general, we do not expect the computational complexity of any of the validation methods to be prohibitive as they are typically applied only once after the training of the DGMs.
+In any case, PDF and PSD can be computed very efficiently using kernel density estimation and Welch's method, respectively, and the ACF only has to be computed for very few time steps.
+MFDFA is more complex compared to the other methods, however, it can be computed in reasonable times.